-First-person horror game, set in a cyberpunk world and built primarily out of nostalgic and exotic remnants of the past.
+Observer is a first-person horror game, set in a cyberpunk world built primarily out of nostalgic and exotic remnants of the past.

 The year is 2084.
 Daniel Lazarski (Rutger Hauer) – a cyber-cop specialising in examining the contents of electronically enhanced brains – ends up in the city’s shadiest area.
-In a dumpy tenement house covered with glimmering holograms, he follows a murderer who is no longer strictly human.
+In a run-down tenement house covered with glimmering holograms, he follows a murderer who is no longer strictly human.
 The first connotations are obvious, but unlike Blade Runner, Observer – the most recent game developed by the Polish game studio Blooper Team – does not take place in Los Angeles.
-What looms over the tenement house is the Kraków Jesuit Church’s tower.
-In the corner of a backyard the remnants of the Kraków Main Square’s Adam Mickiewicz statue can be seen, smeared in colourful graffiti.
+What looms over the tenement house is the tower of the Kraków Jesuit Church.
+In the corner of a backyard the remnants of the Kraków Main Square’s Adam Mickiewicz statue can be seen, coated in colourful graffiti.

 The future in Observer is built mostly out of nostalgic and exotic remnants of the past.
-In the dumpy tenement houses, old CRT TV screens are shimmering and the windows are decorated with old-fashioned, lacy curtains.
-Additional relishes await Polish players – a cleaning robot uses a Predom-Metron-brand vacuum cleaner, Lazarski drives a modern variation of the Polonez (old Polish car brand) and somebody posted the most recent issue of the Gazeta Wyborcza newspaper on the wall.
-Everything is coated in a thin layer of the 21st century, but what can be seen underneath the unstable pile of images of advert holograms is still the debris of history – not only Eastern European.
+In dumpy tenement houses, old CRT TV screens shimmer and the windows are decorated with old-fashioned, lacy curtains.
+Additional relishes await Polish players – a cleaning robot uses a Predom-Metron-brand vacuum cleaner, Lazarski drives a modern variation of the Polonez (an old Polish car brand) and somebody has posted the most recent issue of the Gazeta Wyborcza newspaper on the wall.
+Everything is coated in a thin layer of the 21st century, but what can be seen underneath the unstable pile of images of advert holograms is still the debris of history – not only Central European.

-Friction is the most important thing in the world of the Observer and it is manifested in numerous forms: holograms on the grey walls in Kraków, the juxtaposition of an 18th century tenement house and a bizarrely shaped skyscraper rising up from the fog and illuminated by gaudy lights, anachronistic appliances in a futuristic world and the recordings of memories browsed by Lazarski.
-Arkadiusz Reikowski’s music is a form of friction as well – the artist makes a nod to the aesthetics of the Blade Runner’s soundtrack, but switches with ardour to a disturbing chaos of competing motifs, screeches and splutters.
+Friction is the most important thing in the world of the Observer and it is manifested in numerous forms: holograms on the grey walls in Kraków, the juxtaposition of an 18th-century tenement house and a bizarrely-shaped skyscraper rising up from the fog illuminated by gaudy lights, anachronistic appliances in a futuristic world and the recordings of memories browsed by Lazarski.
+Arkadiusz Reikowski’s music is a form of friction as well – the artist makes a nod to the aesthetics of Blade Runner’s soundtrack, but switches with ardour to a disturbing chaos of competing motifs, screeches, and splutters.
 Yet the most important friction is the one between technology and the body.
-Cyberpunk conventions accustomed us to the refined and over-aestheticized images of the technological post-humanity.
+Cyberpunk conventions accustomed us to the refined and over-aestheticised images of technological post-humanity.
 However, the coalescence of the machine and the body is always a bit obscene, not only in the recurring images of failed medical experiments, but also in the partly digital memories and notions of the victims examined by Lazarski, in which human characters are oftentimes incomplete dolls with mechanical movements and the proliferating hunks of meat consume whole buildings.

-Although Observer’s scenario is pretty well written and the cast is solid, what is left in memory after the game’s completion is not the storyline, but the locations.
+Although Observer’s story is quite well written and the cast is solid, what is left in memory after the game’s completion is not the storyline, but the locations.
 Similar to Ridley Scott, Bloober Team’s developers think mainly in terms of images and space, using which they are able to say more than with words.
-The future of relations between humans and technology plays out in images – in the clash between the repulsiveness of the old world and the aestheticising violence of the new, in which neither of the two is able to win, therefore even more hideous hybrids emerge.
+The future of relations between humans and technology plays out in images – in the clash between the repulsiveness of the old world and the aesthetising violence of the new, in which neither of the two is able to win, therefore even more hideous hybrids emerge.